microsoft/playwright/docs/development/click.md

     </script>
     ```

-    We consider this a bug in the page and throw.
+    Playwright throws, considering this a bug in the page.

 ### Dynamic changes